 34% of Islington’s over-60 population live in income-deprived households, the fourth highest of all London boroughs.
 Poverty and low income have both been found to increase the risk of loneliness and social isolation.
 Many of our older neighbours experience high levels of loneliness and isolation.
 Feelings of loneliness can threaten long-term physical and mental health.

 People with learning disabilities experience greater risk of poverty, unemployment and poor housing.
 In fact disabled jobseekers need to apply for 60% more jobs than non-disabled jobseekers.
 They are also more likely to feel lonely and isolated, as well as to have health problems and to experience mental health issues than people without disabilities.
-People living in Islington are generally more physically active than in other London boroughs.
-However, studies show that the level of activity is also influenced by inequality; poorer residents, and residents from minority backgrounds and marginalised communities, are less likely to participate in organised physical activity.
-And compared to the general population, more LGBTIQ+ people are facing long-term health problems, domestic and intimate abuse and/or discrimination, and homelessness.
+According to a recent survey in Islington, people living with self-identified disability are less likely to experience kindness when accessing public library, schools, colleges and universities, and early years setting.